zaptst/zap/README.md

 The name of the event.

 - `"started"` Execution has started.
-- `"passed"` Execution has completed, and it was completely successful.
+- `"passed"` Execution has completed, and it was all successful.
 - `"failed"` Execution has completed, and one or more parts of it failed.
 - `"skipped"` Execution was skipped.
 - `"info"` A info message.